cloud66/help-old/_posts/how-to/1900-09-26-ssl-termination-on-load-balancers.md

 </pre>

-Make sure that you wrote your own load balanced servers IP instead of <code>XX.XX.XX.XX:80</code>.
+Please note that you should replace the <code>XX.XX.XX.XX:80</code> IP above with your own load balanced servers IP.

 -	Now,  add your SSL certificate key (.pem file) on the load balancer,  you certificate should look like the following example:
 <pre class="terminal">